Arseneau00/CornerGrocerTracker/README.md

 ### How did I make the program maintainable, readable, and adaptable?
 I used clear variable names, added comments, and broke things into logical sections.
-If I or someone else wanted to add features later like sorting or exporting to CSV—it would be easy to do without rewriting everything.
+If I or someone else wanted to add features later like sorting or exporting to CSV it would be easy to do without rewriting everything.